FikaWorks/website/content/blog/accelerating-cloud-native-adoption-platform-engineering-roadmap/index.md

 long run.
 [GitOps](https://about.gitlab.com/topics/gitops/) practices are becoming the golden standard in managing the lifecycle of the infrastructure.

-## Standardizing Application Delivery
+### Standardizing Application Delivery

-Conatainers are the standard unit of application packaging and distribution already for a few year.
-Most applications are already containerised and there's automation and AI tooling that makes that part trivial Also, if we talk about enterprise applications, the vendors distribute their applications as container images.
-If you do need to start from scratch, build on top of official images, and use them as inspiration in regards to layering structure, configuration management, parameter injection, permissions.
-There's work done on optimising those images already and they're also tested against vulnerabilities.
+Containers are the standard unit for packaging and distributing applications.
+Most applications today are already containerized, and with the help of AI tooling, the process has become almost trivial for those that are not.
+When it comes to enterprise software, vendors typically distribute their applications as container images.
+If you do need to build from scratch, start with official base images — they’re a great reference for best practices in layering, configuration management, parameter injection and permissions.
+These images are already battle-tested, optimized and scanned for vulnerabilities, so you benefit from a solid and secure foundation.
  Minimalism is key here:

 - the smaller the image the better (less area to attack, faster start-time, less storage consumed, data transfer costs, etc)